cibusse/SQL-Mockup-practice_ConcertSaver/README.md

 ---

-This report is the final project for the **Information Management and Databases** course at Laurea University of Applied Sciences.
+This report is the final project for the **Information Management and Databases** course at Laurea University of Applied Sciences in Finland.

 Thank you for exploring our project!
 Feel free to reach out for collaboration or questions.